-A desk reference guide is provided as Attachment 5, which provides programs, claiming reimbursement criteria, RF-17 project labels, dates for claiming, and Plan revision submission dates for the 2024-2025 FFFS Plan.
+A desk reference guide is provided as Attachment 5, which provides programs, claiming reimbursement criteria, RF-17 project labels, dates for claiming, and Plan revision submission dates for the 2025-2026 FFFS Plan.

-D. FFFS Plan Amendments
+D.FFFS Plan Amendments

-The 2024-2025 FFFS Plans may continue to be amended through March 31, 2026, as districts need to make service adjustments, subject to the limitations set forth in this document.
-The exceptions to this provision are the amount of the CCDBG and Title XX transfers may not be adjusted after August 15, 2025.
-As noted previously, a district may transfer 2024-2025 FFFS funds to CCDBG for FFY 2025.
-The districts may amend their FFFS transfers to the CCDBG for the FFY 2025 period until March 31, 2026.
+The FFY 2025-2026 FFFS Plans may continue to be amended through March 31, 2027, as districts need to make service adjustments, subject to the limitations set forth in this document.
+The exceptions to this provision are the total amounts of the CCBG and Title XX transfers may not be adjusted after August 15, 2026.
+As noted previously, a district may transfer 2025-2026 FFFS funds to CCBG for FFY 2026.

-With the exception of Title XX and CCDBG noted in the previous paragraph, SFY 2024-2025 FFFS funds are to be used for expenditures made from October 1, 2024, through September 30, 2025, and claimed by March 31, 2026.
-After March 31, 2026, no changes can be made to the amount of FFFS allocation dedicated.
+FFY 2025-2026 FFFS funds are to be used for expenditures made from October 1, 2025, through September 30, 2026, and claimed by March 31, 2027.
+After March 31, 2027, no changes can be made to the amount of FFFS allocation dedicated.

 A district must notify OTDA of any changes to its Plan(s) within 30 days of implementing the change by submitting a revised Plan through the FFFS application.
 As always, the revised Plan(s) will be reviewed jointly by OCFS and OTDA.
 Any Plan revision(s) that a district makes to its FFFS Plan allocations also must include any appropriate corresponding updates to the TANF- funded services projects or TANF-funded employment programs within the Project Details section of the FFFS application.
-A brief explanation for significant (greater than 10 percent) changes should be included within the project details.
+A brief explanation for significant (greater than 10%) changes should be included within the project details.